Famous Tokyo Snack Gets A Pokémon Twist

 According to the official announcement, a limited number of Pikachu Tokyo Banana will first go on sale November 21 at Seven-Eleven shops all across Japan.
 This is part of a new Pokémon Tokyo Banana series of sweets that will launch at JR Tokyo Station, where they will officially go on sale December 10.

-A packet of two is priced at 291 yen ($US2.81 ($4)), with there being variations among the Pikachu bananas.
+A packet of two is priced at 291 yen ($4), with there being variations among the Pikachu bananas.

 Log in to comment on this story!Log in